Find Affordable College Courses

 $12,420 Average Tuition & Fees

-Baker College landed the #10 spot in the 2023 rankings for the best value mechanical engineering programs.
-Located in the town of Owosso, Baker College is a private not-for-profit college with a small student population.
+With a ranking of #10, Baker College did quite well on this year’s best value schools for mechanical engineering students.
+Located in the distant town of Owosso, Baker College is a private not-for-profit school with a small student population.

-Out-of-state tuition fees for undergraduate students at Baker College are $12,420 per year.
+The average tuition and fees for an out-of-state undergraduate student at Baker College are $12,420 a year.
 After completing their degree, ME graduates from Baker College carry an average student debtload of $25,970.

 Read More…